 Accountabilities LAUSD Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
-Increase in the number of students graduating having completed A-G requirements, and thus having their choice of a Career Pathway. • опримента в примента в Increase the enrollment in Advanced Placement course • Increase pass rates on AP tests Increase students preparedness for College Career Readiness •
+Increase in the number of students graduating having completed A-G requirements, and thus having their choice of a Career Pathway. • Increase the enrollment in Advanced Placement course • Increase pass rates on AP tests Increase students preparedness for College Career Readiness •